-This recipe is wonderful for our vegetarian, dairy-free, and vegan friends because neither butter nor eggs are needed.
+A wonderful recipe for our vegetarian, dairy-free, and vegan friends because neither butter nor eggs are needed.
 And, of course, use gluten-free flour and we’ve got everyone covered!

-Zucchini is abundant this time of year, and what better way to use them then in baked goods.
+Zucchini is abundant this time of year, and what better way to use them than in baked goods.

 These mint chocolate chip zucchini brownies contain 2 cups of zucchini.
 They are so delicious, everyone will go bonkers over them!